 Use the key blade to start your vehicle and unlock or lock the driver door from outside your vehicle.
-The transmitter portion functions as the remote control.
+The integrated keyhead transmitter functions as a programmed ignition key that operates all the locks and starts your vehicle, as well as a remote control.